-Publication 2.05.15
+Insights 1.30.15

-I have written several recent posts and spoken on the National Labor Relations Board's wholesale attack on a wide range of employer policies and procedures (Part 1 and Part 2).

-However, I want to step back and discuss broader issues relating to safety and HR policies, including employee handbooks, employee agreements, and "safety programs."
+I have written several recent posts and spoken on the NLRB's wholesale attack on a wide range of employer policies and procedures. ( Part 1 and Part 2 ) However, I want to step back and discuss broader issues relating to Safety and HR policies, including employee handbooks, employee agreements, and "safety programs."
 As a starting point, some people argue that we should do away with many policies, and especially employee handbooks, or strip them down to almost nothing.
-Others take the more traditional view that an employee handbook should be used for a number of purposes (See my partner Bert Brannen's piece).
+Others take the more traditional view that an employee handbook should be used for a number of purposes.
+See my partner Bert Brannen's piece.
+Regardless of which opinion you follow, we see certain common screw ups on employer policies and procedures.